lirios/shell/README.md

 liri-session -platform wayland
 ```

-Some compositors such as Weston support the fullscreen-shell protocol that
+Some compositors, such as Weston, support the fullscreen-shell protocol that
-allows the Liri desktop environment to be presented fullscreen nested into
+allows a compositor to be nested into another compositor.
-another compositor.

 Let's take Weston as an example.
 First you need to run it with the fullscreen-shell
 protocol enabled: